 The Village Playground

-The Parish Council is hoping to re-open the playground on Monday 6th July after 11 am.
+The Parish Council has opened the playground on Monday 6th July.

-There will be information posters at all the entrances to the playground.
+There are information posters at all the entrances to the playground.
 Please read these before entering.

 Please note the following:

 •The parent/carer must be in the playground with the child/children - preferably just one adult.

 •Please use hand sanitiser before entering and on leaving the playground.
 For the time being you will need to bring your own.
 There is hand sanitiser installed on the car park gate and the gate on to the road.
 Wash hands when you get home.

 •We suggest taking antiseptic wipes with you: you may want to wipe down obvious areas your child will touch (e.g. horse handles, swing chains, table surfaces etc) before and after use.

 •We are asking only residents of Stretton parish and the children in their care to use the playground so that we can identify anyone who may have had contact with a Covid19 sufferer.